Little Insights About My Diet in MS

 b.
 I try to buy teas from herbalists.
 I don’t trust the bags of tea sold in stores.

-Mainly, I can say it’s good for my gut 🙂 I recommend apple cider vinegar.
-Actually, it can be made at home, but I haven’t started that yet 🙂
+It might sound strange, but I researched it.
+I drink a small glass of natural vinegar daily, which I believe is good for my gut.
+I recommend apple cider vinegar.
+It can be made at home, though I haven’t started yet. 🙂

 I drink 3 liters of water daily, with a high pH level, sometimes alkaline by adding lemon.